konfuzio-ai/konfuzio-sdk/docs/sdk/examples/word-tokenizer/index.md

    .. image:: /sdk/examples/word-tokenizer/word-bboxes.png

-   This will display an image of the document with all word-level annotations.
-The image may look a bit messy with all the labels.
+   This will display an image of the Document with all word-level Annotations.
+The image may look a bit messy with all the Labels.

-7. **Get bounding box for all spans**:
+7. **Get bounding box for all Spans**:

-   You can retrieve bounding boxes for all word-level spans using the following code:
+   You can retrieve bounding boxes for all word-level Spans using the following code:

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python
       :lines: 21
       :dedent: 4

    Each bounding box consists of the coordinates of the top-left corner of the box, as well as its width and height.
-The list `span_bboxes` will contain these bounding box coordinates for each word in the document.
+The list `span_bboxes` will contain these bounding box coordinates for each word in the Document.

-**NOTE:** As per the conversation above, as of now, there are no specific methods in the Konfuzio SDK to retrieve all projects/label sets in a project/document details for other entities.
-If needed, custom code would have to be written for this purpose.
-Also, the API does not currently support a solution for this task.